Find similar products:

 Wash your hands after applying CLARELUX and discard any unused foam.

-Do not use CLARELUX on your face.
+Do not use CLARELUX on your face or to your eyelids.
 If some foam accidentally gets into your eyes, nose or mouth, rinse immediately with cold water.
 You may feel a stinging sensation.
 Contact your doctor, if the pain continues.

 The treated areas should not be bandaged or covered unless directed by your doctor.